metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 ### Updating outdated QOSDK dependency

-This is due to the fact that this dependency doesn't exist anymore, which the project actually doesn't need at this point, though it's included by default when bootstrapping a QOSDK project using the `operator-sdk` CLI.
-This dependency is here to allow automatic generation of [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/) bundles, which enables you to manage the lifecycle of your Operator on OLM-enabled clusters.
+The problem occurs because the mentioned dependency doesn't exist anymore.
+Though the project actually doesn't need this dependency at this point, it is included by default when bootstrapping a QOSDK project using the `operator-sdk` CLI and allows for automatic generation of [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/) bundles.
+OLM enables you to manage the lifecycle of Operators on clusters in a more principled way.
 We might discuss this feature in greater detail in a future blog.

-Right now, to fix your project, you need to either remove the dependency altogether if you're not interested in the feature, or change it to the correct one, as it actually has been renamed to reflect its scope better (the dependency name focused initially on only the [`ClusterServiceVersion`](https://olm.operatorframework.io/docs/concepts/crds/clusterserviceversion/) part of OLM bundles).
+Right now, to fix your project, you need to either remove the dependency altogether if you're not interested in the feature, or change it to the correct one.
+This dependency doesn't exist in its previous form anymore because it has been renamed to reflect its expanded scope better: it initially focused solely on the [`ClusterServiceVersion`](https://olm.operatorframework.io/docs/concepts/crds/clusterserviceversion/) part of OLM bundles but now extends to generating complete bundles.
 The feature was actually disabled using `quarkus.operator-sdk.generate-csv=false` in the `application.properties` file.

 The new dependency name is `quarkus-operator-sdk-bundle-generator` so that's what you use if you want to use the OLM generation feature.
 Note that you will also need to change the associated property name to activate the